The Boss’s Love –

 A moment later, a muffled curse and the slamming of the SUV door sounded behind him.

 He didn’t know how much longer he stood graveside.
-Courtney didn’t know how often he came here.
-He didn’t want to confess that he missed his brother.
-He knew she did.
+Courtney wasn’t aware of how often he came here.
+He refused to confess that he missed his brother.
+Though he knew she did.
 She continued to murmur Darren’s name in her sleep at times, years after his death.
-Derrick was unaware of how to handle that situation.
+Derrick was unsure how to handle that situation.
 She had no clue she called out to her first husband.
 Derrick didn’t want to upset her.
 He knew her reaction would be that she feared Derrick would think she didn’t love him.
 Derrick was fully aware she truly did.
 To her core.
 But a piece of her heart would always belong to his brother.
 Part of him resented that he would never be able to fill that void.
 Part of him never wanted Courtney to forget his brother.
-Though they had a reminder of his brother in little Caitlin, making it impossible to truly have Darren disappear.
+Though they had a reminder of his brother in little Caitlin, making it impossible for Darren to ever leave them.
 He saw so much of his brother in his daughter.
 From a little smile to the devious sparkle of her blue eyes.

 “Where are you?”